 What are the three biggest barriers to new business success for agencies?
 If you ask agency owners, you may get a different answer than the business development people at the agency.
 I just conducted a survey among advertising agency business development professionals, not including agency owners, representing a variety of agency sizes – roughly 1/3 small, medium, and large.
 Within this group, about 69% work for full-service agencies.
 25% work for a specialist like digital or social.
 6% work for other kinds of marketing services firms.

-Many answers from the survey reveal the gap between the owner or leadership’s perception about business development and that of the people actually doing the work.
+Many answers from the survey reveal the gap between the owner or leadership’s perception of business development and that of the people actually doing the work.
 I know from my experience that there often exists a lack of understanding and appreciation for what the BD team encounters.
 This gap is a big problem.
 Unfortunately, it often results in personnel changes rather than solving the real barriers to new business success.
 Job tenure confirms that business development people become the scapegoat when in fact the problems are within the agency.
 Have you ever heard a lost prospect say the reason you didn’t win was the BD person?

 In a previous survey, agency owners said that a “lack of time” and “prospect quality” are the two biggest barriers.
 When I asked BD people, they say that “agency differentiation” and “positioning” are tops.
 Can you blame the BD team for poor results if the agency doesn’t have anything different or better to offer than the many other agencies your prospect is considering?
 If your differentiation is great processes, award-winning work, industry-beating success or years in the business, you are no different than the thousands of other agencies.
 No doubt it is hard work to figure out what makes the agency different, but that is the biggest barrier to new business and the one thing that you can control.